Meet our Keratoconus Contact Lens Specialist

-How Keratoconus Can Affect Your Vision From Your Raleigh Mount Eye Doctor
+How Keratoconus Can Affect Your Vision From Your Raleigh Eye Doctor

 Anything that interferes with the eye’s ability to refract light correctly can result in a refractive disorder, elongated or foreshortened eyeballs (myopia/astigmatism) to isolated spots of deformation in the cornea (astigmatism).
 In keratoconus, the tissues of the cornea are too thin and weak to support a normal spherical curvature.
 This causes the cornea to bulge outward in more of a cone shape, playing havoc with refraction.
 Keratoconus has usually established itself by your early 20s and can grow progressively worse over many years.
 Symptoms include distorted vision (including “halos” around bright lights), abnormal light sensitivity and double vision.
 Some sufferers may also experience brief periods of corneal swelling that temporarily make vision much worse.